 Algebraic relations is a convenient way to transform parameters in your equations.

-In the Ornstein-Uhlenbeck process the rate parameter theta
+In the Ornstein-Uhlenbeck process the rate parameter theta is always positive, so

 estimation in the log-domain is a good idea.
-Instead of writing exp(theta)
+Instead of writing exp(theta) directly

 in the system equation one can transform into the log domain using the algebraic relation

-.
-All instances of theta
+setAlgebraics(theta ~ exp(logtheta)).
+All instances of theta is replaced

-when compiling the C++ function.
+by exp(logtheta) when compiling the C++ function.
 Note that you must provide values

-now instead of theta
+for logtheta now instead of theta when declaring parameters through

 setParameter